artelephantb/swrontiope/README.md

 # Swrontiope

 ## Notice
-*Mojang is not affiliated with this.*
+*Mojang is not affiliated with this project*